 The Master of Arts (M.A.) in Spanish at UNT prepares students for literary and cultural analysis as well as linguistics.
 An M. A. in Spanish increases the salary base of many positions and offers opportunities in translation and interpretation at the local, national, and international levels.
 This Master's can serve as a terminal degree for those wishing to teach at the secondary, community college, and university levels.
 Also, graduates who wish to continue with a doctorate in Spanish at another university are well prepared.
 UNT professors of Spanish have specializations in all of the main areas of Latin American and Spanish literature, and students may choose from a variety of classes during their course of study.
 All professors publish articles and/or books in their fields of specialization, and remain active by presenting at local, national, and international professional conferences.

 As a prerequisite to the Spanish M.A. program, students must have completed at least 12 hours of advanced undergraduate Spanish classes and earned an overall GPA of 3.0 and a 3.0 or higher in Spanish.
 In certain cases exceptions may be made.
 Students not meeting the criteria may make a case for themselves by explaining in their cover letter any extenuating circumstances.
 If approved by the Spanish graduate faculty, they may be admitted into the program under the provision of earning a B or better during their first 12 credit hours in the Masters program.
+The GRE is not necessary.
 The following are the steps for admission:

 - Apply to and be accepted into the UNT Toulouse Graduate School (https://tsgs.unt.edu/future-students/graduate-admissions) Deadlines: October 15 for the following Spring enrollment; April 15 for the following Summer enrollment; June 15 for the following Fall enrollment.

 - TOULOUSE GRADUATE SCHOOL APPLICATION DEADLINES